XPUI-Framework/xpui-framework/docs/design.md

 ## `Text` is one line

-There is no wrapping widget yet, and list rows that carry a subtitle are single-line by the theme's own rule.
-A label wider than its space is cut by the panel's edge, not wrapped; `ListRow` is the widget that measures and ellipses.
+There is no wrapping widget yet, and list rows that carry a subtitle are single-line by the theme's own rule. `Text` measures one line, the font's line height, and a label wider than its space is cut by the panel's edge.
+A list row is different: `Chrome::draw_list` hands the host each title, value and subtitle whole, so whether a long one ends in an ellipsis is the backend's decision rather than the framework's. `xpui-chrome` shortens them; a C++ host drawing its own widgets does whatever that toolkit does.